 Other Spanish delicacies

-The market offers many other Spanish delicacies, such as olive oils, vinegar, canned fish, pickles, and much more.
-It is the variety of dishes that makes the Mercado de san Miguel such a popular market.
+The building offers many other different foods, such as olives oils, tacos, canned fish, pickles, and much more.
+It is the variety of dishes that makes the Mercado de San Miguel such a popular market.

 Special Events and Activities